I led design of this AI product, Taiwan's first Google Gemini AI in retail

 Users added wine to cart in ≤3 searches

-"AI sommelier can give you the right wine in just a few seconds."
+"AI sommelier can really give me the right wine — in just 2 minutes."

 Research